A look at NATO and what the alliance does, past and present

 WHO BELONGS TO NATO?

-From the original 12 nations, NATO has grown today to an alliance of 29, and it is currently negotiating with several others.
-In its first expansion in 1952, NATO admitted Greece, Turkey and West Germany into the alliance.
-In response to NATO's growth and decision to include West Germany, the Soviet Union and its Eastern European client states formed the eight-nation Warsaw Pact, including East Germany, in 1955 with its own mutual defense agreement.
+NATO has grown from the original 12 nations to an alliance of 29.
+Several other nations are in membership negotiations.

+The first expansion, in 1952, admitted Greece, Turkey and West Germany into the alliance.
+In response to NATO's growth and decision on West Germany, the Soviet Union and its Eastern European client states in 1955 formed the eight-nation Warsaw Pact.
+East Germany was included in the pact, which had a mutual defense agreement of its own.

 The Warsaw Pact dissolved in 1991 following the fall of the Berlin Wall and the reunification of Germany, but NATO continued to expand.
-It now counts all seven non-Soviet former Warsaw Pact nations as part of its membership.
+It now counts all seven non-Soviet former Warsaw Pact nations as alliance members.

 ALWAYS FRIENDS?